 Located at the confluence of the Anacostia and Potomac Rivers, the land has been shaped and reshaped by visionaries who profited from the Southwest Waterfront’s abundant natural resources.
-Today, visitors have much to see in this unique neighborhood a few blocks from the National Mall.
+Today, visitors have much to see and do in this unique neighborhood a few blocks from the National Mall.

 Thousands of years ago, the earliest inhabitants of Washington, DC’s Southwest Waterfront were Native Americans who fished, hunted and thrived on the land.
 The Indians in this region spoke the Algonquian language and were organized into chiefdoms.
 Native Americans remained in the area even as it was developed into the Federal City in the late 1700s.
 The city's first military installation, Fort Lesley McNair, an army base, was built in 1794 to defend the nation’s capital.
 The base remains today on 21 acres known as Greenleaf Point.
 From 1893 until 1902, Dr. Walter Reed studied yellow fever and other infectious diseases here.

 In the late 1700s, the neighborhood became a busy industrial shipyard with storage houses and outdoor markets.
 Fishermen sold catch directly off their boats, until 1801, when a market was established (now called the Maine Avenue Fish Market).
 It remains the oldest continuously operating open-air fish market in the nation.
 The market’s lunch room building, where fishmongers and shoppers eat their freshly prepared seafood, was built in 1916, while the oyster shucking shed was constructed in the mid-1940s.